mkrufky/ellawallet/README.md

  - **Empower the people**: Give people the ability to interact with the Ethereum blockchain easily, without having to run a full node.
  - **Make it easy & free**: Everyone should be able to create a wallet and send Ether & Tokens without additional cost.
  - **People are the Priority**: People are the most important & their experience trumps all else.
 If monetization worsens the experience, we don't do it. (e.g. ads)
- - **A learning experience, too**: We want to educate about Ethereum, security, privacy, importance of controlling your own keys, how the blockchain works, and how Ethereum and blockchain technologies enable a better world.
+ - **A learning experience, too**: We want to educate about Ethereum, security, privacy, the importance of controlling your own keys, how the blockchain works, and how Ethereum and blockchain technologies enable a better world.
  - **If it can be hacked, it will be hacked**: Never save, store, or transmit secret info, like passwords or keys.
  - **Offline / Client-Side**: User should be able to run locally and offline without issue.
  - **Private**: No tracking!!!
 No emails.
 No ads.
 No demographics.
 We don't even know how many wallets have been generated, let alone who / what / where you are.